The Hits (radio station): West Coast

 Formerly known as Radio Scenicland, launched in 1968 on 747 AM in Greymouth (callsign 3ZA), 1287 AM in Westport (callsign 3ZW) and 1521 AM in Reefton (callsign 3ZR), this station was part of the Community Radio Network.
 The station later became known as Scenicland FM after moving to the FM band in November 1992, then joined the Classic Hits network around 2001.
-Today the station can be heard on 90.9FM in Westport, 97.5FM in Reefton, 90.7 & 93.1FM in Greymouth, 97.1FM in Hokitika and 90.5FM in South Westland.
+Today the station can be heard on 90.9 FM in Westport, 97.5 FM in Reefton, 90.7 FM & 93.1 FM in Greymouth, 97.1 FM in Hokitika and 90.5 FM in South Westland.
 This station is fully networked from Auckland with no local programming.

-Christchurch 97.7FM
+Christchurch 97.7 FM

-Originally known as "B98FM - The Best Music Mix" in the early 1990s, this station was rebranded as 'Goodtime Oldies B98FM' several years later, taking on an oldies music format.
-By the mid 1990s, the name was altered to 'Classic Hits B98FM', then again to 'Classic Hits 98FM' and finally 'Classic Hits 97.7'.
+Originally known as "B98FM – The Best Music Mix" in the early 1990s, this station was rebranded as 'Goodtime Oldies B98FM' several years later, taking on an oldies music format.
+By the mid-1990s, the name was altered to 'Classic Hits B98FM', then again to 'Classic Hits 98FM' and finally 'Classic Hits 97.7'.
 This was the only Classic Hits station to not have its local programming reduced to 4 hours in 1998.
 It remained live and local 24 hours a day until 2002, operating independently from the rest of the Classic Hits network.
 In 2003 the station began reducing local content to air during the daytime only, and as announcers left the station, reduced even further.
 From 2006 the only local content was the breakfast show, as with other Classic Hits stations at the time.
 The station was located on Worcester Street, Central Christchurch in the former TVNZ studio building.
 However, due to the devastating earthquake on 22 February 2011, the studio moved temporarily to Riccarton Road, Christchurch.
-The station is now located on a new purpose-built facility on Midas Place, Middleton, Christchurch.
+The station is now on Armagh Street in the city centre.

 Until Friday 20 July 2012, the local breakfast show was hosted by Jason Gunn and Dave Fitzgerald.
 From 23 July 2012 Jason and Dave moved to broadcasting a nationwide Drive show between 4 pm and 7 pm broadcast from the Classic Hits Christchurch studios to all of New Zealand.
 Jason and Dave also pre-recorded a show for the nationwide network to air on Saturday mornings, featuring the best bits from their show each week, but this was later axed in November 2013.
 At the end of 2013 Jason left Classic Hits and in 2014 a new afternoon show was started presented by Dave Fitzgerald and Guy Parsons still from Christchurch.